This workshop will show you how to:

 Shadow plane

-Apply the ShadowReceiver material to the plane and adjust the settings.
+Apply the ShadowReceiver material to the plane and adjust the alpha of the panel to 0 to remove the dots.
 The new material will render just the shadows projected by a light source in the scene, but it will be otherwise invisible

 Shadow plane